Flood Warning issued for Carroll, Lafayette, Saline by NWS - News Break

 Flood Warning issued for Carroll, Lafayette, Saline by NWS

-Effective: 2021-06-26 21:24:00 CDT Expires: 2021-06-29 08:12:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-26 00:16:00 CDT Expires: 2021-06-30 05:17:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Carroll; Lafayette; Saline The Flood Warning is extended for the following rivers in Missouri Missouri River At Miami affecting Saline, Chariton and Carroll Counties.
-Missouri River at Waverly affecting Saline, Lafayette and Carroll Counties.
-Missouri River at Napoleon affecting Lafayette, Jackson and Ray Counties.
-Missouri River at Boonville affecting Cooper and Howard Counties.
-Missouri River at Glasgow affecting Saline, Chariton and Howard Counties.
-The Flood Warning is now in effect until Tuesday morning The Flood Warning continues for the Missouri River at Waverly. * Until Tuesday morning. * At 9:00 PM CDT Saturday the stage was 24.2 feet. * Flood stage is 20.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage Monday morning and continue falling to 11.6 feet Saturday evening. * Impact...At 23.5 feet, Rural areas along the river which are not protected by levees flood.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Missouri River Waverly 20.0 24.2 Sat 9pm 23.6 20.7 19.0alerts.weather.gov
+Target Area: Carroll; Lafayette; Saline The Flood Warning is extended for the following rivers in Missouri Missouri River at Waverly affecting Saline, Lafayette and Carroll Counties.
+The Flood Warning is now in effect until early Wednesday morning The Flood Warning continues for the Missouri River at Waverly. * From early this morning to early Wednesday morning. * At 12:00 AM CDT Saturday the stage was 20.1 feet. * Flood stage is 20.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 26.1 feet tomorrow morning.
+It will then fall below flood stage early Tuesday morning. * Impact...At 23.5 feet, Rural areas along the river which are not protected by levees flood.
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1am 1am 1am Missouri River Waverly 20.0 20.1 Sat 12am 20.3 25.7 24.8alerts.weather.gov